-The system has been designed to be as modular as possible, to accommodate its gradual implementation to the urban development, whose expected timescale is about 20 years.
-The first plant has been in operation since 2010, with a total installed capacity of 10 MWe run by a public-private company under a 30-year concession contract.
-It is also compatible with renewable energy sources, and it will integrate in the future a solar thermal plant and a gasification biomass plant.
+The system has been designed to be as modular as possible, to accommodate its gradual implementation into the urban development, with an expected timescale of about 20 years.
+The first plant has been in operation since 2010, with a total installed capacity of 10 MWe is run by a public-private company under a 30-year concession contract.
+It is also compatible with renewable energy sources, and a solar thermal plant and a gasification biomass plant will be integrated in the future.